Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality of cubics in C14 via congruences of 5-secant conics

-\begin{rmk}{\rm Although it is well known that a general $[X]\in\mathcal C_{14}$ is rational, the previous result has been included in order to show that there exists a uniform approach via congruences of 5-secant conics to the rationality of general smooth cubics of discriminant equal to the first three admissible values 14, 26 and 38.
+Let $\Phi:\p^5\map Z\subset\p^{12}$ be given by the linear system $|H^0(\mathcal I_{S_{14}}(3))|$.
+The map $\Phi$ is birational onto its image $Z$ (one can look at the resolution of the homogeneous ideal of $S_{14}$, which is generated by cubic forms, and then apply the argument in the proof \cite[Proposition 2.8]{Vermeire}; or by a direct computation).
+By Theorem \ref{criterion} a general $X\in\mathcal C_{14}$ is rational being birational to $\mathcal H$.
+From \cite[Theorem 1]{KT} we deduce that every $[X]\in\mathcal C_{14}$ is rational. \end{proof} Although it is well known that a general $[X]\in\mathcal C_{14}$ is rational, the previous result has been included in order to point out a uniform approach via congruences of 5-secant conics to the rationality of general smooth cubics of discriminant equal to the first three admissible values 14, 26 and 38.